George Berkeley was an eighteenth century bishop and philsopher

 1723: Jonathan Swift’s friend Miss Vanhomrigh, who was immortalised as “Vanessa” dies leaving him half of her property in her will.

-1724: Appointed as the Dean of Londonderry.
+1724: He is appointed as the Dean of Londonderry.
 He is promised a grant of 20,000 pounds from the government to found a college in the Bermudas.

-1728: Sails to America and stays at a plantation he had bought at Middletown, Rhode Island waiting for the Government grant to come through.
+1728: Berkeley sails to America and stays at a plantation he had bought at Middletown, Rhode Island waiting for the Government grant to come through.

-1732: George Berkeley hears that he will not get the grant he donates his books and other chattels to Yale University and returns to England.
+1732: He hears that he will not get the grant he donates his books and other chattels to Yale University and returns to England.

-1734: Appointed as the Bishop of Cloyne in Ireland.
+1734: He is appointed as the Bishop of Cloyne in Ireland.

 1735: Studies the reasons for the poor economic conditions in Ireland.